networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 NOTE: This setting is non-editable and has no value, it is just a visual item in the dialog.

+NOTE: There is a similar non-editable item with a different look, called `Placeholder`.

 [proprietary]

 ![](doc/images/banner_info.png)